catyeo18/safeplates/DESIGN.md

 Then, the user clicks the 'Submit' button to submit the form.
 Once that happens, the web app uses the inputted location and radius to access a list of restaurants given by Foursquare's API in JSON.
 The API provides us with information like name, cuisine, address, menu link, etc. It also stores the user's dietary restrictions in a set.

 We iterate through that list of restaurants to look for the URLs of the restaurants' menus.
-Once the URL is found, the HTML is parsed and returned using the helper function `returnSoup` in `helpers.py`, which utilizes BeautifulSoup, Headless, and Selenium to scrape the webpage.
+Once the URL is found, the HTML is parsed and returned using the helper function `returnSoup` in `helpers.py`, which utilizes Beautiful Soup, Headless, and Selenium to scrape the webpage.
 Now, we look for specific HTML tags/attributes within that block of scraped HTML.
 Every menu item is embedded within HTML tags with class `menuItem-name`, so we iterate through the menu items to store its ingredients, which all have `itemprop` labelled with `description`, in a dictionary `items` with the key being the menu item name and the value being its ingredients.
 We append a tuple of the restaurant's info grabbed from Foursquare's API with `items`.

+TO BE CONTINUED

 ### Design Decisions

 #### API
+We considered many APIs while researching which may be the most helpful for our project.
+Primarily, we looked into these APIs: Zomato, Nutritionix, OpenMenu, Gipsee, and Foursquare.
+Initially, Nutritionix seemed to be the most promising API because its demo included listing ingredients for items on a restaurant's menu, which is what we needed.
+However, upon obtaining an API key, we realized that Nutritionix's data was very lacking in terms of restaurant data overall.
+Thus we decided to turn to Foursquare, which provided the data we needed about restaurants near a given location, and used it in conjuction with web scraping to access the ingredients of every menu item.

 #### Flask
+We decided to use Flask because it integrated well with Python and was a more familiar option to the both of us.

 #### Web Scraping
-We decided to use Selenium instead of other web scraping libraries like Requests because the sites we were scraping from rendered JavaScript, and only Selenium could handle dynamically loaded webpage content.
+Beautiful Soup is a Python package that could parse HTML and XML files, so we integrated it for our web scraping purposes.
+We decided to use Selenium instead of other libraries like Requests because the sites we were scraping from rendered JavaScript, and only Selenium could handle dynamically loaded webpage content.
+We experimented with ChromeDriver before switching to Headless because we did not need a visible browser UI every time we tested our app.

 #### Location
 Originally, we had desired to include geolocation.
 BUT tbc